SajeelHussain/Flight-Prediction-System/README.md

 implemented a comprehensive flight prediction system.
-Here’s a summary of I am doing  accomplished:
+Here’s a summary of I am doing :

 Data Collection and Cleaning: Loaded and cleaned the data, and handled missing values.